What are ants?

 Don’t allow ants to become regular visitors to your Illinois yard or home.
 Partner with a professional, and keep these pests out of your house and away from your food and family!
 At Aerex Pest Control, we have over 70 years of pest control experience!

-Our family-owned and operated business is committed to helping people protect their properties from ants and other pests.
+Our family-owned and operated pest control company is committed to helping people protect their properties from ants and other pests.
 Through thorough inspections and biannual treatments, our professionals will stop ants in their tracks.
-If you would like to discover more about our residential or commercial pest control options, reach out to us today!
+If you would like to discover more about our Chicago home pest control or commercial pest control options, reach out to us today!

 How can I prevent ants in the future?